Hey everyone, today I want to tell you about another tool I use in the fight against arthritis!

 I understand the purpose of them, so I knew deep down that I had to do something else to improve circulation in my legs.

-One day whilst watching television I saw an advert, I think it was Ian Botham the ex England cricketer, promoting the Revitive Medic, a foot circulation booster intended for diabetes and osteoarthritis sufferers.
+One day whilst watching television I saw an advert, it was Ian Botham the ex England cricketer, promoting the Revitive Medic, a foot circulation booster intended for diabetes and osteoarthritis sufferers.

-I did get funny looks from the airport security as they scrutinised my suitcase, they came across multiple bottles of vitamin tablets and then the circulation booster, which I think they thought was some kind of flotation device!
+I did get funny looks from the airport security as they scrutinised my suitcase, they came across multiple bottles of vitamin tablets and then the circulation booster, which set their imaginations running wild.

 The Revitive Medic review